 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Frankfurt (Main) Hbf to Köln Hbf without having to change trains.
-There are 19 direct trains from Frankfurt (Main) Hbf to Köln Hbf.
+There are 12 direct trains from Frankfurt (Main) Hbf to Köln Hbf each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The last train from Frankfurt (Main) Hbf to Köln Hbf leaves at 23:24.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.